7 Best AI Grading Tools for Teachers in 2026 (Compared + Reviewed)

 Key Takeaways

-• The best AI grading tool for teachers optimizes trust, not just speed.
+• The best AI grading tool for teachers prioritizes trust over speed

-• Rubric control, scoring evidence, LMS fit, and governance analytics are baseline requirements.
+• Rubric control, transparency, and governance are essential

-• Answerr AI supports faculty-led grading with institutional oversight.
+• AI grading must align with institutional workflows

 Get Started with Answerr